 A: We have more than 200 employees and 85,000 square feet of space dedicated to contents restoration and storage.
 With four locations to serve you in Coquitlam, Surrey, Abbotsford and Whistler, we are equipped for projects of any size.

 Q: What sort of work does Canstar do?

 A: Canstar Restorations is a full-service disaster restoration company offering a complete range of building and contents restoration services for fire, water and storm damage.

 Q: How quickly can you arrive on site after I call?

 A: Our typical time of arrival is within two hours of receiving your call.
-In the case of catastrophic events (such as earthquakes), Canstar will observe a triage process and will attend sites as quickly as services and conditions allow.
+In the case of catastrophic events (such as earthquakes), Canstar implements a triage process and will attend your site as quickly as services and conditions allow.

 Q: What are your business hours?
 When can I contact you?